arvitaly/resolve-module-path/README.md

 # Options

-basePath: if base path not setted, lib take path from caller (by stack)
+`basePath`: if base path not setted, lib take path from caller (by stack)

-npmPath: if npm path not setted, lib take (base path or process.cwd()) + "/node_modules"
+`npmPath`: if npm path not setted, lib take (base path or process.cwd()) + "/node_modules"

-stackDepth: you can also use this library in other library, which use resolve, look tests for example
+`stackDepth`: you can also use this library in other library, which use resolve, look tests for example